 It’s time to discuss the first step to achieving your dreams: Getting the right education.

-A good idea is to start with a bachelor’s degree in computer science, software engineering, or another related field.
-Most schools do not offer a niche degree in game development, so starting with a bird’s eye view might be your best bet.
 In these programs, you’ll learn several coding languages such as C++ and Java so you can eventually build games for many different platforms utilizing various game engines.
 Other core courses include mathematics, physics, computer algorithms, data analysis, and labs where you work on projects.

-Some schools do specifically offer a degree in game development, though they’re far and few in between.
+Some schools do specifically offer a degree in game development, though they’re few in between.
 A solid foundation is most important, so having a degree in any of the above fields will do.
 Supplementing this with some courses in animation or graphic design will also give you a boost in the long run.

 For some employers, a BA is enough to get your foot in the door, but in many cases, an advanced or postgraduate degree might be required.
-This is where you can get more granular and pick a program specializing in games technology where you learn animation and interaction design.
+This is where you can get more granular and pick a program specializing in game technology where you learn animation and interaction design.

 Not into the idea of getting a four or two-year degree?
 Do not despair.
 There are also other options.
 Nowadays, because the demand for developers has skyrocketed, you might get away with attending a coding bootcamp.
-Though coding bootcamps, just like in 4-year degrees, give you a general overview of software engineering, more recently, a few have popped up that offer programs specializing in video game programming.

-What is a coding bootcamp?
+What is a Coding Bootcamp?

 A coding bootcamp is a short and intensive program that teaches students the necessary coding skills to get a job right away.
 These programs are usually cheaper than traditional schooling, and though not as comprehensive as programs at universities, they prepare students with relatively high success.
 Most of them offer career guidance upon graduation and sometimes even job placement.